-- Create designs cutting with scissors.
+- Create designs cutting paper with scissors.

 Audience: Grades K-12

-Europe is the sixth largest of the world’s continents.
-Home to 44 countries.
+Home to 44 countries, Europe is the sixth largest of the world’s continents.
 Some areas of the world combine Asia and Europe into one continent called Eurasia.

-LESSON: POLISH WYCINANKI:
+LESSON: POLISH WYCINANKI: TRADITIONAL CUT-PAPER

-TIME: 30-45 minutes or multiple days depending upon the interest to learn more.
+TIME: 30-45 minutes or multiple days depending upon the interest to learn more

-- Optional: Markers or crayons
+- Markers or crayons (optional)

-- Optional: Samples, templates, patterns and instructions
+- Samples, templates, patterns, and instructions (optional)

 INSTRUCTIONAL VIDEO LINK:

-PROCEDURE: How to make designs cutting paper
+PROCEDURE: How to make cut-paper designs

 - Cut out your design (like cutting a snowflake) following the lines.

-- Unfold.
-The remaining piece is your Wycinanki!
+- The remaining piece is your Wycinanki.

-Research other scissor snipping traditions: German Scherenschnitte, Chinese Hua Yang, Japanese Kirigami, Mexico Otomi Indian cutouts, Papel Picado and Pennsylvania Dutch cutouts
+Research other scissor snipping traditions: German Scherenschnitte, Chinese Hua Yang, Japanese Kirigami, Mexico Otomi Indian cutouts, Papel Picado, and Pennsylvania Dutch cutouts.

 Reflection Questions: What surprised you and why?
 When were you the most creative, and why do you think that is?
 What made you curious today?
 What can you do with what you learned today?